tytydraco/yessleep/out/Ive_been_stuck_in_Halloween_2022_for_almost_250_days.md

 This was scary on its own, but the next night, when I was at the party, someone dressed as Sam, the character from the calendar, stared at me the whole time.
 This hadn’t happened in any other loops.

 Do any of you guys have a similar problem?
 I figured if anyone knew how to fix this, it would be reddits community of no-sleepers!
-With all the crazy experiences I’ve read on this sub, surely you guys could help me before it’s too late?
+With all the crazy experiences I’ve read on this sub, surely you guys could help me before it’s [too late?](https://www.reddit.com/r/nosleep/comments/14sfzs0/ive_been_stuck_in_halloween_2022_for_almost_250/?utm_source=share&utm_medium=ios_app&utm_name=ioscss&utm_content=2&utm_term=1)?